 This varies depending on your borough or council.
 It can take 6-13 weeks for the application to be processed, although in some cases it is possible to arrange a closure sooner.
 The road closure application can run concurrently with your planning application and/or party wall notices so should not add any time to the overall project.

-If my road doesn’t require closing, what is the timescale for obtaining a crane licence?
+If my road doesn’t require closing, what is the timescale for obtaining the necessary permissions?

-If your road does not require a closure, it will normally only be necessary to suspend parking bays and obtain a crane licence for the day of delivery.
-The timescale for the various applications is around 3 weeks.
+If your road does not require a closure, it will normally only be necessary to suspend parking bays.
+If a mobile crane is required to complete delivery of your loft, we will also need to obtain a crane licence.
+The timescale for the various applications is up to 3 weeks.

 How will I know if the road is wide enough to carry out the work?

-One of our team will carry out an initial survey of your road, working out whether a road closure is necessary.
-Only very narrow, steep or bendy roads are unsuitable to receive a modular delivery.
+We will carry out an initial survey of your road, working out whether a road closure is necessary.
+Only very narrow, steep or winding roads are unsuitable to receive a modular delivery.

 What happens if there is bad weather on the day of delivery?

-Contingency is built into the delivery process and we keep a close watch on the weather conditions.
-If it is not possible to complete the lift-up operation on the day due to very bad weather, your roof will be left watertight and delivery will be rearranged for the earliest possible day which is forecast to have better weather.
+We closely monitor the weather conditions and If it is not possible to complete the lift-up operation on the day due to extreme weather, your roof will be left watertight and delivery will be rearranged for the soonest possible day.

 Can the council refuse the application to close the road or for a crane to be used?